debops/debops/docs/defaults-configuration.rst

   limitation).

 ``forward``
-  Bool.
+  Boolean.
 If specified, traffic to external networks will be forwarded to the upstream interface.

 ``forward_mode``